 If you read the Pattaya News website, there are requently stories reported about bar brawls involving Westerners.

 Unfortunately, some foreigners come to Thailand because they couldn't handle life at home but after an initial honeymoon period they find they have the same issues in Thailand.
 They are in a different environment but they still have their same problems.

 Initially, Thailand may seem like the perfect place to escape from all your troubles in the real world but that feeling wears off quickly.
 If you have emotional or psychological problems they will not be resolved simply by moving to Thailand.

 If you don't have emotional or psychological problems, it is best to avoid foreigners in Thailand that do.

 In the late 19th century, greedy European countries were doing their best to claim colonies around the world and Southeast Asia was a key target.
-Thailand (Siam, as it was then known) remained independent despite the French having colonised neighbouring Indochina and with the British in Malaysia and Singapore.
+Thailand (Siam, as it was then known) remained independent despite the French having colonised neighbouring Indochina and with the British in Burma, Malaysia and Singapore.

 The Germans offered the Siamese money with which to build a peninsula railway but of course this wouldn't have been entirely free and there would have been conditions attached giving Germany a great deal of influence in the country.

 The British weren't at all happy about this and made some concessions to keep the Siamese happy.
 One of these included giving up extraterritorial rights over British subjects in Thailand.